stanleysun123/iw_serverless_app/README.md

 ### How to run

-1. You need Install amplify CLI for this  package
+You need Install amplify CLI for this  package

 ```
 npm install -g @aws-amplify/cli

 ```

-2 inside the app directory, install Amplify API and etc
+Inside the app directory, install Amplify API and etc

 ```
 npm install
 ```

-### Local developing
+### local development

  ```
 npm start